-The thriving nightlife and the scenic picnics by the lake; Queenstown is a place where memories are made and good times are compulsory.
-I hope that you have just as good a time as I had in Queenstown, New Zealand and I hope you enjoy using my ultimate Queenstown itinerary.
+The thriving nightlife and the scenic picnics by the lake make Queenstown a place where memories are made and good times are compulsory.
+I hope that you have just as good a time as I had in Queenstown, New Zealand, and I hope you enjoy using my ultimate Queenstown itinerary.

 Where to Stay in Queenstown

 Queenstown is a lot smaller than most people realize when they first arrive, and the city center can be explored in less than 10-15 minutes really.
-Because of this, accommodation does get booked well in advance, so you want to book your hotel, hostel, or Airbnb ASAP!
+Because of this, accommodation does get booked well in advance, so you want to book your hotel, hostel, or Airbnb ASAP.

 It’s a smaller hostel which I personally prefer because I find these are much more homely and are better for making new friends.
-Adventure Q2 is also perfectly located, at only a couple of minutes walk into the city centre.
-It’s actually perfect distance for finding your way home after an inevitably lively night out in Queenstown.
+Adventure Q2 is also perfectly located, it’s only a couple of minutes walk into the city center.
+It’s actually the perfect distance for finding your way home after a fun night out in Queenstown.

 Getting Around Queenstown

 The truth is, if you really want to get off the beaten path and see what New Zealand truly has to offer in terms of natural wonders, I would always suggest driving around by yourself.

 It is by far one of the best set-up places in New Zealand for getting around using public transport alone.
-With the majority of the tour companies such as the famous Canyon Swing, The Bungee Jumps, White Water Rafting and even the popular day trips to places such as Milford Sound offering coach services to and from all major attractions.
-Queenstown is a place that really takes care of its car free tourists.
+The majority of the tour companies, like Canyon Swing, White Water Rafting, and popular day trips to places like Milford Sound, offer coach services to and from all major attractions.
+This way, Queenstown really takes care of its car-free tourists.

-And in the winter there are busses which will take you to and from the local ski slopes and there is also a bus service which will take you to and from the Airport and neighboring towns too.
+And in the winter there are buses which will take you to and from the local ski slopes.
+There is also a bus service that will take you to and from the Queenstown Airport and neighboring towns too.

 “There is a reason Queenstown is known as the adventure capital of the world.

-Gather your courage and discover why first hand.
+Gather your courage and discover why first hand.”

 Hit The Slopes!